SCYou27/Projects_ASCON/project_U-Os/0003_training/template_profiling_16bits_O/README.md

 ## Tasks in this folder

 Goal: to build the templates for 16-bit, H/L-ordered intermediate values around the tag generation step in ASCON-128.
-The target values include the key, and the fragments in the last two lanes of the output from the final invocation of ASCON permutation in the ASCON-128 encreyption.
+The target values include the key and the fragments in the last two lanes of the output from the final invocation of ASCON permutation in the ASCON-128 encryption.

 1. The all-in-one script:
 	`./script_all.sh`